Last updated: 5/3/2019

 It’s what you need to live safely, healthily, and comfortably.

-How do you get the best building envelope?
+This begs the question — how do you ensure that you have the best building envelope?

-You ask the right questions, do the right research, and follow building envelope best practices.
-But what does that process really look like?
+You start by asking the right questions, doing the right research, and following best practices.

-Let’s keep it simple and start with just one question: “where is the home located?”
+So, let’s keep it simple.
+Start by answering: “where is the home located?”

-After all, the techniques that work in one part of the country may not work in another part (and can even vary within a single neighborhood).
+Location makes all the difference.
+The climate the home is in defines what materials, architecture, and internal systems will be used for each specific home.
+The techniques that work in one part of the country may not work in another part (and can even vary within a single neighborhood).

-Your local climate will also have a large impact on your envelope’s health.
-Excessive sun exposure, temperature, and flooding can all be relevant factors depending on where you live.
+Your local climate — or how your home specifically interacts with the environment — will also have a large impact on your home envelope’s health.
+Whether the home is uphill or downhill, if it’s surrounded by trees, if there is a local water source; all these factors play a part.
+Excessive sun exposure, extreme temperatures, and potential flooding can all be relevant factors depending on where you live.
+Consider these questions:

 - Which parts of your home will receive the most sunlight?